Politics and Contemporary History courses at Salford

 Teaching is often focused on small group learning, focusing on the key transferrable skills that employers are looking for.
 Like other universities, we use lectures but, because of Salford’s smaller class sizes, it really means we can do a lot of our teaching on workshops – sessions where teaching varies a lot from video content, to presentations by staff and students and class discussions.
 History students get to be ‘the historian’ and get to grips with documents and primary source material collected by expert researchers in their field.
 It’s not all about lectures!

-For our Undergraduate and Postgraduate Politics degrees:
+For our Politics degrees:

 It varies from course to course, lecturer to lecturer.
 Although you think of a university education as just sitting in lectures, it isn’t just that.
 Yes, lectures are still used but you’re taught by our experts in student-focused seminars where you get to test and discuss some of the issues raised in lectures, or even in workshops.
 We try and make things as engaging as possible as this helps develop the transferrable skills we want you to come away from university with.